Skip to main content

 • Elevate your account access to the root scope

-• Create a role assignment for Reader access over the Subscription and objects within
+• Create a role assignment for Reader access over the Root Scope

 • Create a role assignment for Reader access over the Entra ID (i.e., aadiam provider)